A Rare Form of Cancer

-Danna's journey through the University of Utah Health Care system started at the Huntsman Cancer Institute, where she shared her fears and hopes with her support group.
+Danna's journey through University of Utah Health started at the Huntsman Cancer Institute, where she shared her fears and hopes with her support group.
 "I was so worried about being able to take care of my baby.
 A few months later my doctors and I made the decision to amputate my leg.
 I remember thinking: ‘I'm doing this so I can be here for my son.’"

 After the amputation at University Hospital, Danna was referred to the Amputee Clinic in the Rehabilitation Center.
 She worked with the physical medicine and rehabilitation physicians, physical therapists, and prosthetists to be fitted with a state of the art computer controlled leg.